 Of feelings that have died

 If I’d never loved,

 And an island never cries

 Ascetic, reclusive monks can choose to be impervious to relationships by brutally cutting off all human ties and relationships and retreating from society.
 But normal people must interact with other people daily and in doing so must embrace both the joys and pains that come with being in relationships.
 The Japanese poet Issa (1762-1826) knew this well.
-Issa’s five children died before he was thirty.
-Shortly after his young wife died, he sought advice from a Zen master.
-The Zen master reminded him that the world was dew.
+He sought advice from a Zen master after his two children died.
+The Zen master reminded him that the world is dew.
 In response he wrote a poignant poem (haiku),

 The world is dew –